PoshCode/PowerShellPracticeAndStyle/English.md

       End {}
   }
  ```
-* For Advanced Functions always use CmdletBinding attribute shoudl always
+* For Advanced Functions always use CmdletBinding attribute should always
-  have at least a Process {} code block if any parameters takes values
+  have at least a `Process {}` code block if any parameters takes values
   from the Pipeline.

 * When possible use in advanced functions a OutputType attribute if it returns